^

 Diagnosis of dust bronchitis

-Diagnosis of chronic dust bronchitis is based on a full history, taking into account all patient complaints and the nature of their professional activities.
-The following survey methods are used:
+Diagnosis of chronic dust bronchitis is based on a complete anamnesis, taking into account all patient complaints and the nature of their professional activities.
+The following examination methods are used:

 • biochemical and bacteriological analysis of sputum;

-• X-ray of the chest (bronchus and lungs in two projections, on exhalation and inspiration);
+• chest x-ray (bronchi and lungs in two projections, during exhalation and inhalation);

-• spirography (the vital capacity of the lungs is established and recorded graphically);
+• spirography (vital capacity of the lungs is determined and graphically recorded);

-• oxigemometry (the level of oxygen saturation of the blood is determined);
+• oximetry (determines the level of oxygen saturation in the blood);

-• Capnography (the pressure of carbon dioxide in the air filling the alveoli of the lungs is determined);
+• capnography (determines the pressure of carbon dioxide in the air filling the alveoli of the lungs);

-• pneumotachography (the degree of bronchial resistance and elasticity of lung tissue is determined);
+• pneumotachography (determines the degree of bronchial resistance and elasticity of lung tissue);

-• electromyography (bioelectrical activity of the respiratory muscles is determined);
+• electromyography (determines the bioelectrical activity of the respiratory muscles);

 • CT and MRI of the lungs.

-In the process of diagnosis of dust bronchitis, it is necessary to exclude other pathologies of the respiratory system, in particular, the chronic form of pneumonia, pulmonary tuberculosis, malignant neoplasm (sarcoidosis, lymphogranulomatosis), diffuse fibrosing alveolitis, bronchiectatic disease, etc. Therefore, a differential diagnosis of dust bronchitis is very important.
+In the process of diagnosing dust bronchitis, it is necessary to exclude other pathologies of the respiratory system, in particular, chronic pneumonia, pulmonary tuberculosis, malignant neoplasm (sarcoidosis, lymphogranulomatosis), diffuse fibrosing alveolitis, bronchiectatic disease, etc. Therefore, differential diagnosis of dust bronchitis is very important.
 For this purpose, bronchoscopy is performed with simultaneous transbronchial biopsy of lung tissue and their histological examination, as well as puncture of the lymph nodes located at the roots of the lungs.

 What do need to examine?